 - The microphone on your phone is very sensitive, so something as simple as fidgeting in your chair, scratching your head or tapping a pencil on the table can cause the reading to change.
 Make sure you sit still and eliminate other sources of noise.

 - Even if it is very quiet, the reading will not be zero dB.
 For example, a quiet library is typically about 30 dB.
 Refer back to the Physics Classroom reference in the Bibliography if you need a reminder about how the decibel scale works.

 - Even if you do your best to sit still and eliminate other sources of noise, the sound reading may still bounce around by a few decibels.
 If this occurs, record data for several seconds, and the app will automatically calculate an average value..

 - Now, play a 1,000 Hz tone.
 Obviously, you will have to move and make some noise to operate the device—this is okay, as long as you sit still again when you take a sound level reading.
 If you are using the same smartphone to play the tone and measure the sound level, remember not to move it; it needs to stay a fixed distance from the speaker.

-- Record the sound level, in decibels, in your data table, under "Trial 1" in the row for six magnets.
+- With your sensor app, measure the sound level, in decibels and record it in your data table, under "Trial 1" in the row for six magnets.
+When using the phyphox app, make sure your sound sensor is still calibrated or re-calibrate it again before each recording.
 Again, if the reading fluctuates slightly, take an average reading over a period of a few seconds.

 - Now, remove one magnet from the stack of magnets.
 Do this by lifting the paper plate and sliding out the business card with the magnet taped to it.
 The magnets are very strong, so you may need an adult to help you slide a single magnet off the top of the stack.